CartoDB/documentation/app/content/cloud-native-workspace/overview/getting-started.md

 #### Create a Map

-The *Maps* page enables you to create and manage maps in the Cloud Native Workspace.
+The *Maps* page enables you to create and manage maps in the CARTO 3 Workspace.
 You can use existing connections to your data warehouses or you can directly upload new datasets files.

 1. From your *Maps* page, click *Create your first map*.
-This will open the Cloud Native map tool: Builder.
+This will open the CARTO 3 map tool: Builder.

 ![Map module](/img/cloud-native-workspace/get-started/map_module.png)